xijo/betterplace_apidocs/sections/client_project_tags_list.md

 Client project tags are a custom client feature and andministered as a service of [betterplace solutions](http://www.betterplace-solutions.de/#buergerzeitung).

-Results are contains in a *data* attribute.
+Results are contained in a *data* attribute.

+To guarantee stable search results, all clients are required to specify an order with each request as explained below.

 ## URL Parameters